Biswajitjitu6/Heart_disease_Prediction_ML_Model/README.md

   14.trestbps: Resting blood pressure (in mmHg on admission to the hospital)

-Data Preprocessing
+### Data Preprocessing
--The following data preprocessing methods are used
+_The following data preprocessing methods are used_
--A correlation matrix and histograms of the distributions of attributes are also generated.
+- A correlation matrix and histograms of the distributions of attributes are also generated.

-Machine Learning Algorithms
+###_Machine Learning Algorithms
-The machine learning algorithms used

-1. Logistic Regression (Scikit-learn)
+1. - Logistic Regression (Scikit-learn)
-2. Naive Bayes (Scikit-learn)
+2. - Naive Bayes (Scikit-learn)
-3. Support Vector Machine (Linear) (Scikit-learn)
+3. - Support Vector Machine (Linear) (Scikit-learn)
-4. K-Nearest Neighbours (Scikit-learn)
+4. - K-Nearest Neighbours (Scikit-learn)
-5. Decision Tree (Scikit-learn)
+5. - Decision Tree (Scikit-learn)
-6. Random Forest (Scikit-learn)
+6. - Random Forest (Scikit-learn)
-7. XGBoost (Scikit-learn)
+7. - XGBoost (Scikit-learn)

 Best Accuracy: 90% (Random Forest)